27410/27410-group-assigment-12/README.md

 Our analysis of the GSM is in the numbered notebooks in the main folder.

-The report is in the Report.ipynb notebook and contains links to the analysis notebooks in the main folder.
+The report is in the Report.ipynb notebook and contains links to the analysis notebooks in the Notebooks folder.

 Pictures used in the report are stored in the folder pictures.